-Most of early/late flights have enticing prices, but you have to consider the ups and downs of such proposals.
+Most of the early/late flights have enticing prices, but you have to consider the ups and downs of such proposals.
 While the smaller price is surely a bonus, an inconvenient arrival time might be a huge minus.
-An early arrival might mean that you won’t be able to check in into your hotel for hours, while a late arrival might cause more problems of transportation.
-You even might need to pay for late check-in at the hotel.
+An early arrival might mean that you won’t be able to check-in into your hotel for hours, while a late arrival might cause more problems of transportation.
+You even might need to pay for a late check-in at the hotel.

 Sometimes, it’s worth paying a little more just to have fewer problems.

 Booking flights with a credit card

 The next thing you should consider when booking a flight is how you’re going to pay for it.
 Paying for flights with the right credit card can be a huge help in case of a delay or cancelled flight.
 Some credit cards offer travel delay insurance.
 The length of the delay before the coverage kicks in varies from card to card, so this information might be crucial if any delays occur.
 Some cards also offer other travel-related perks, like lost luggage insurance, hotel theft or burglary insurance or assistance in medical emergencies.

 We hope that by being aware of these possible issues, you will avoid them and have some incredible trips.
 But if anything does go wrong and your flight is delayed, cancelled or overbooked, Skycop will be there to help you out with your flight compensation claim.